MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Remarks

-A type `const_reference` cannot be used to modify the value of an element.
+A type `const_reference` can’t be used to modify the value of an element.

 ### Example